KhushiRajurkar/KhushiRajurkar/README.md

 🪄 Logic + Creativity make each other whole

-👩🏻‍🏭 Currently working on deep learning, exoplanets, and multiple secret side quests
+👩🏻‍🏭 Currently working on RAGs, LLMs, and multiple secret side quests

 👩🏻‍💻 Tech Stack
 ---